elntagka/products-app/README.md

 curl "http://${IP}/api/products" -i
 ```
-*Notes:*
-- The IP given above is the one my deployment is currently available on and I will leave it running until the 11/06/2021 if required for validation

 #### Validating the autoscaling
 The jmx file provided has a test configured to prove the scaling configuration that this cluster was tested with.
 To validate this while the JMeter step of the pipeline runs you can monitor the workload on the GCP console or via using kubectl.
 For reference, during my tests the deployment scaled from 1 pod to 19.